モロッコ

 • Morocco - Casablanca

-• Private Car Transfer An English-speaking guide and driver will meet you at the airport and take you to Fez.
+• Private car transfer An English-speaking guide-driver will meet you at the airport and drive you to Fez.

 • Morocco - Fes

-• About Fez Fez is the oldest royal city in Morocco and one of the most interesting and exciting places.
-It has the most completely preserved medina in the Arab world and has remained almost untouched since its founding over 1000 years ago.
-Considered the cultural capital, Fez consists of three areas: Fez el-Bali (the old city), Fez el-Jdid (the new city), and the modern Ville Nouvelle influenced by the French colonial era.
+• About Fez Fez is Morocco's oldest royal capital and one of its most interesting and stimulating places.
+It has a medina preserved in the most complete form in the Arab world and has remained largely unchanged since its founding over 1,000 years ago.
+Regarded as the cultural capital, Fez is composed of three areas: Fez el-Bali (the old city), Fez el-Jdid (the new city), and the modern Ville Nouvelle influenced by the French colonial period.

-• Fez Tourism Before stepping into the Medina (old town), visit the Marinid Tombs on the hilltop for a panoramic view of the medieval streets.
-A visit at dusk is especially recommended.
-As the call to prayer from the muezzin echoes across the valley, the lights of the city begin to shine, creating a special atmosphere.
+• Fez sightseeing Before stepping into the medina (old city), visit the Marinid tombs on the hill for an overview of the medieval streets.
+A visit at sunset is especially recommended.
+As the lights of the city begin to sparkle and the muezzin's call to prayer echoes across the valley, you can enjoy a special atmosphere.
 [English Guide]

 • Attachment Image from Itinerary Row: 67619